-There has been an increase in demand especially in London, caused by people returning after moving out during Covid restrictions, and more home working requiring greater space, at the same time there are landlords deciding to sell fearful of legislation that could reduce the viability of letting, but others turning to short term and holiday letting to increase their income.
+There has been an increase in demand especially in London, caused by people returning after moving out during Covid restrictions, and more home working has meant people needing larger accommodation.
+Some landlords have decided to sell, usually for personal reasons, others turning to short term and holiday letting to increase their income.
 The result of these factors has been reduced supply and increased demand.

 Our view is that there will be equilibrium returning and that rents will stabelise this year.